banner image

 The ‘Double Demerits - Enforcement' road safety campaign was developed to encourage safe driver behaviour on our roads.
 The campaign reminds drivers and riders that during double demerit periods the consequences for breaking the road rules are more severe.

 The demerit point system provides an incentive for drivers to improve their driving behaviour, obey road rules and comply with NSW traffic laws.
-The double demerit point scheme applies for the following types of offences:
+The double demerit point scheme applies to these types of offences:

 Visit the Transport for NSW website for more information.